Staying Hydrated at Fiesta Events

 Water makes up over 60% of your body weight.
 Every cell, tissue and organ in your body needs water to function properly.

-“Water is essential for both keeping your body hydrated and helping your body to perform important functions daily,” said Dr. Deborah Dergan, a family practice physician at University Health.
-“Drinking enough water ensures that your body has what it needs to clean out toxins in your system and maintain adequate blood pressure.”
+“Water is essential for both keeping your body hydrated and helping your body to perform important functions daily,” says Dr. Adriane Garcia, a family practice physician assistant at University Health.

 Staying Hydrated in the Texas Heat

-Most people need at least 6-8 cups (48-64 oz) of water every day to stay hydrated.
+Dr. Garcia is most frequently asked about the recommended daily water intake.
+Most people need at least 6-8 cups (48-64 ounces) of water every day to stay hydrated.
 If you spend the day outside at a Fiesta event, you'll need to drink more.
-To avoid getting dehydrated, drink plenty of fluids–as much as 2-3 cups per hour.

 Tips for Drinking More Water